develop2arman/rust-all-in-one/workspace/types/string/STRING.md

 Lists of things are incredibly common.
 The two types that you will work with most often are arrays and vectors.
 > Arrays are fixed-width and extremely lightweight.

+## OOString Vs Path

+> `out of bounds crashes`

-•std::ffi:: [[OSString]] —A platform-native string.
+• std::ffi:: [[OSString]] —A platform-native string.
 It’s behavior is close to String but without a guarantee that it’s encoded as #UTF-8 and that it won’t contain the zero byte (0x00).

-•std:: [[path]] ::Path—A string-like type that is dedicated to handling filesystem paths.
+• std:: [[path]] ::Path—A string-like type that is dedicated to handling filesystem paths.

 ## Glossery